learn-co-curriculum/git-github-collaborating/README.md

 ### Example: Creating and Merging a Pull Request

 Let's go ahead and create a pull request for our `chapter-1` branch.
 Return to the GitHub repo.
-If you see the yellow highlighted message at the top of the screen, go ahead and click the "Compare & pull request" button.
+If you see the "Compare & pull request" button at the top of the screen, go ahead and click it.
 Otherwise, click the branch drop-down and select the `chapter-1` branch.
-You should see something like this:
+You should see a message indicating that the branch is one commit ahead of `main`, and a Contribute drop-down on the right:

 ![chapter-1 branch selected](https://curriculum-content.s3.amazonaws.com/phase-1/git-github/collaborating/contribute-drop-down.png)